 WHY HAVE DINNER IN PORTO IS SO SPECIAL

 Not to brag or anything, but Porto and Lisbon are like heaven on Earth for those of you enthusiastic and high-maintenance foodies.
 Many of the world’s top chefs have chosen Porto as the destination for their latest creations: restaurants and specialty dishes that you simply cannot wait to try out!

-Porto’s cuisine is a perfect balance between tradition and fresh new creativity, always accompanied by a glass of one of the different Types of Port wine.
-Portugal’s rooted and authentic cuisine has lately been merged with modern and innovative concepts, and it’s a real treat to enjoy.
-The city has been well-known for its adorably authentic and typical restaurants for forever, and in recent years, more and more creative and quirky venues with imaginative flavors and ideas have also become a popular choice.
+Porto’s cuisine is a perfect balance between tradition and fresh new creativity, always accompanied by a glass of one of the different types of Port wine.
+Portugal’s rooted and authentic Portuguese cuisine has lately been merged with modern and innovative concepts, and it’s a real treat to enjoy.
+The city has been well-known for its adorably authentic and typical restaurants in Porto for forever, and in recent years, more and more creative and quirky venues with imaginative flavors and ideas have also become a popular choice.
 Whatever floats your boat, Porto’s local delicacies will knock your socks off.

 The tourism industry in Portugal has taken the city’s food scene to the highest level.
 Portugal was crowned the most attractive country to visit for the second year in a row (according to the Worldwide Tourism Association, that is) thanks to all you wonderful travelers.
 For this reason, brand new restaurants of all kinds are constantly popping up in Porto, ready to delight our taste buds! (we’re drooling already…).

 Ok, enough chit-chat.
 One last piece of good news though: eating out in Porto, in comparison to the rest of Europe, is ridiculously CHEAP!!
 So you don’t have to break the bank every time you feel like a nice meal.
 No more McDonald’s for you, friends, it’s time to go all out and enjoy the best dishes in the city!
 FUCK YEAH!

 Almeja Porto Facebook